 Michigan Saves is a home energy loan program that helps homeowners take control of their energy costs.
-This a 10 year loan with fixed interest rates from 4-7% for loans up to $30,000 for solar energy installments.
-Once the loan is approved Peninsula Solar can begin the installment without an upfront cost to the homeowner.
-For more information about Michigan Saves Loan Program click here: http://michigansaves.org/home-energy-loan-program/
+This a 10 or 12 year loan with fixed interest rates from 4-7% for loans up to $50,000 for solar energy installments.
+Once the loan is approved Peninsula Solar can begin the installment with no upfront cost to the homeowner.
+For more information about Michigan Saves Loan Program click here:

 Michigan Saves Finance Example

-- ● Many approved Michigan Saves Loans in the Upper Peninsula of Michigan qualify for fixed interest rates at 4% for $20,000.
+As an example, many approved Michigan Saves Loans qualify for fixed interest rates at 4% for $20,000.